mathbou/Tetris-For-Maya/Readme.md

 The primary goal of this one was to make it playable on **Maya 2017-2020**.

 The major challenge was to find a way to catch the keyboard while the code was running in the main thread of Maya.
-My knowledge of PySide2 and threading in general was quite limited, so I choose to use an external catcher that rely on Pynput.
+My knowledge of PySide2 and threading in general was quite limited, so I chose to use an external catcher that rely on Pynput.
 Obviously, this was a big drawback, as now it needed a dependency to run correctly.